jordandouglas/GammaSpikeModel/simulation_remaster/README.md

 ## Dependencies

 - BEAST v2.7, which could be directly called up upon by `beast`
+- ReMASTER package installed
 - GammaSpikeModel package installed
 - Artifact feastMCMC.jar built from this repository
 - R v4, available from command line as `Rscript`

 ## Instructions

-1. Simulate 200 FBD trees and simulate 200 datasets of 500-bp long under these trees (with the gamma spike model),
+1. Simulate 200 FBD trees using ReMASTER and simulate 200 datasets of 500-bp long under these trees (with the gamma spike model),

 ```bash prepare.sh --nsims 200 --seqlength 500```